Hall-and-Partners/robotframework-angularjs/TESTING.rst

             strategy = ElementFinder.find(self, browser, locator, tag=None)
             return strategy

-Essentially we override the find method of Selenium2Library.
+Essentially we override the find method of SeleniumLibrary.
 So whenever you pass a locator to one of the Selenium2Library keywords you are calling, implicitly, wait for angular.
 One can see this in the Robot Framework log file when you have set loglevel to ``DEBUG``.
 Here is the log file output when we click an element

 .. code ::

-    KEYWORD Selenium2Library .
+    KEYWORD SeleniumLibrary .
 Click Element model=show
     Documentation:

     Click element identified by `locator`.